 The Door Won’t Lock

-It can be very frustrating when seemingly simple devices like mechanical locks won’t work.
+It can be frustrating when seemingly simple devices like mechanical locks won’t work.
 Sometimes, homeowners don’t even notice that putting the key in the lock and turning it hasn’t actually secured the door.
 It’s important to pay attention.
 If residents don’t hear any sound or feel any resistance on the key when they turn it in the lock, there’s something wrong.

 There are a few temporary fixes, but they don’t replace the need for hiring a locksmith service.
-These professionals pride themselves on providing timely help to homeowners in need, which means it won’t take long for them to arrive.
+These professionals pride themselves on providing timely help to homeowners in need, so it won’t take long for them to arrive.
 They also carry all the tools required to fix sticking keys without causing damage.

 Already tried forcing the lock and have a broken key to show for it?
 Don’t panic.
 A good locksmith should also be able to deal with this problem quickly and efficiently.
 If the broken key can’t be removed without damaging the internal locking mechanisms, the assembly may need to be replaced.
 Waiting for a locksmith to arrive and provide help can be frustrating, but it’s the only way to safely resolve the problem without compromising a home’s security.